GuterKaffee/KSGER-STM32-T12-Soldering-Station/README.md

 Schematics were adopted from eevblog floobydust.
 Minor changes were done e.g. Q4 was exchanged.

+I am aiming at modifying the Schematics to increase the power to 200 W to facilitate recent T245 soldering tips from Aixun.

 ## Present state:
 - Untested Prototype
 Feel free, to forge & build it.
 Feadback would be nice.
 I am going to